vda-lab/visualisation-tutorial/pages/vega/further-exercises.md

 weight: 22
 ---

-**TODO**:

-* sequence logo
-* genome annotations

 For the exercises below and similar to the further exercises for vega-lite, we will use the New York City citibike data available from [https://www.citibikenyc.com/system-data](https://www.citibikenyc.com/system-data).
-Some great [visuals by Juan Francisco Saldarriaga](https://juanfrans.com/projects/citibikeRebalancing.html) can inspire you.
+Some great [visuals by Juan Francisco Saldarriaga](https://juanfrans.com/2014/01/01/CitibikeRebalancing.html) can inspire you.

 <img src="{{ site.baseurl }}/assets/citibike_linegraph.png" />